dokastho/snprocess/README.md

-  SNProcess is a Single Nucleotide Polymorphism (SNP) Quality Control pipeline, written in python the procedure was developed by <INSERT LAB NAME HERE>.
+  SNProcess is a Single Nucleotide Polymorphism (SNP) Quality Control pipeline, written in python the procedure was developed by <INSERT LAB NAME HERE>. see source code at https://github.com/choishingwan/PRS-Tutorial and for more info https://github.com/MareesAT/GWA_t utorial
 ## QC1
 Steps for QC:
 1. Check missingness and generate plots